KQM-git/HSRNews/readme.md

 To provide a better gaming experience, the Crew will constantly adapt and improve the game and fix known issues.

+### Known Issues

+■2023/09/19

+- There is a known issue where some Trailblazers using Android devices have experienced occasional sharing failures when posting game content to TikTok.
+The feature allowing Android users to share game content to TikTok has been temporarily disabled.
+It will be re-enabled once the issue is resolved in future updates.
+Please stay tuned for official announcements regarding further details.

 ### Game Updates and Improvements Overview

+■2023/09/19

+- Fixes the issue where the Curio "Fruit of the Alien Tree" would abnormally consume Cosmic Fragments or lose effect in Simulated Universe: Swarm Disaster under specific circumstances.

+- Fixes the issue where there was a chance of encountering a finalization failure under specific circumstances upon ending a challenge with the activation of the Nihility Aeonic powers, resulting in a "System Error (4968)" message prompt in Simulated Universe: Swarm Disaster.

 ■2023/09/14